Customer Services & Business Support - Privacy Notice

 Adur & Worthing Councils are the data controllers (referred to in this notice as 'we' or 'us') of your personal data for the purposes of applicable data protection legislation in relation to the administration and management of the following:

 The Customer Services and business support team are responsible for answering incoming telephone calls to the council, making outbound calls to customers to provide advice and support, providing face to face customer service advice at Portland House and the Shoreham Centre and for responding to customer enquiries sent to certain council email addresses.
 We aim to resolve as many queries as we can at first contact, but we will sometimes need to transfer your call to another council department, or arrange for you to have a face- to-face appointment with colleagues from another department.

 We also deal with enquiries made to particular council email addresses.
 Again, we respond to some emails direct, but will redirect more specialist or complex enquiries to other relevant council teams.

 Our team also deals with complaints, compliments and other customer feedback sent to the council, and requests submitted under the Freedom of Information Act or the Environmental Information Regulations.

 We also receive information from customers who use the 'Tell us once' service provided by the Department of Work and Pensions.
-You can read more about this in the Tell Us Once Privacy statement published by the DWP:
+See also the Tell Us Once privacy statement published by the DWP:

 The Councils' Data Protection Officer can be contacted at: